Skip to main content

 Our collection focuses on objects that were created by German-Jewish artisans or companies.
 We are also interested in how artists’ experiences of migration are reflected in their object design.

 Most of the objects in the collection date from the late nineteenth century onwards.
-They range from high-quality ceramic and silver pieces by individual artists to mass-produced goods from German-Jewish manufacturers.
+The collection includes fine ceramics and silverware, as well as craftwork, and mass-produced goods from German-Jewish manufacturers.

 The main focus is on German-Jewish contributions to applied arts from 1890 to 1936, especially to various schools of design such as the Bauhaus movement, the Reimann School, and the Bezalel Academy of Arts and Design in Jerusalem, as well as the industrial production of household objects.
-Ceramics, silver and textile pieces, book illustrations, typography, graphic design, product design, fashion and jewelry are all represented.
+The fields of ceramics, silverwork, textiles, book illustration, typography, graphic design, product design, fashion, and jewelry are all represented.

-Our collection also features works by the Berlin silversmith Emmy Roth (1885–1942), one of the most important representatives of her craft in Germany.
+Our collection includes works by Emmy Roth (1885–1942), one of the most important German silversmiths, as well as the estate of Paula Straus (1894–1943), a goldsmith and industrial designer.

 Coffee and tea service made of embossed silver and horn, Berlin, 1931; Jewish Museum Berlin, photo: Jens Ziehe Read our essay for more information

-With respect to artists who were able to emigrate from Nazi Germany, we aim to trace their destinations and how they continued to practice their professions elsewhere.
+We aim to trace the destinations of artists who were able to emigrate from Nazi Germany and examine the ways in which they continued to practice their professions elsewhere.

-A significant addition to our collection was a large donation of ceramics from the family of the innovative artist Margarete Heymann-Loebenstein (later Marks, 1899–1990), which she created in Germany and England.
+A significant addition to our collection was a large donation of ceramics designed in Germany and England by the innovative artist Margarete Heymann-Loebenstein (later Marks, 1899–1990).

 Research

-Michal Friedlander, Curator of Judaica and Applied Arts, on her research on forgotten ceramists; Jewish Museum Berlin
+Michal Friedlander, Curator of Judaica and Applied Arts, on her research into forgotten female ceramicists; Jewish Museum Berlin

 How can I conduct research using the museum’s archive, collections, and library?